opengeospatial/CBD-Volume-13-CDB-Rules-for-Encoding-CDB-Vector-Data-using-GeoPackage/README.md

-# CDB Vector Data in Geopackage Extension
+# OGC 19-054 CDB Vector Data in Geopackage Extension

 This GitHub repository contains the content for a draft GeoPackage extension for a CDB data store.